Stavropol Shpakovskoye Airport: History

-It services medium-sized airliners with 14 parking spaces.
-It is also a small military training base, previously home to the Stavropol Higher Military Aviation School of Pilots and Navigators PVO im.
+It was also a small military training base, previously home to the Stavropol Higher Military Aviation School of Pilots and Navigators PVO im.
 Marshal of Aviation V.A.
-Sudts (SVVAULSh), and 163rd OUAE (Separate Training Aviation Squadron) flying the Mi-8.
+Sudts (SVVAULSh), and 163rd Separate Training Aviation Squadron (OUAE) flying the Mil Mi-8.
 The school was formed on 1 November 1969 and controlled four training aviation regiments (at Salsk, Khankala, Tikhoretsk, and Kholodnogorsk).
 In 1993, the school was renamed the Stavropol Higher Aviation Engineering Institute, with schools at Stavropol, Daugavpils and Lomonosov.

+The Institute was disestablished in 2009-10.